 This option gives you both an outbound label to ship the package to the recipient, and a pay-on-use return label which the recipient could use to ship it back if they need to.
-Simply enter in the recipient's details in the Ship To field, open the Extra Services area, check the Return Label checkbox, and select Return Labels Included.
+Simply enter the recipient's details in the Ship To field, open the Extra Services area, check the Return Label checkbox, and select Return Labels Included.
 You will then print a regular label and a return label, which will have the Ship To and Ship From addresses swapped.

 Can I create Prepaid Return Labels?

-Another way to create a "return label" is to add a Ship From address that is the address your customer or recipient will ship the package from, and then create a normal shipping label with yourself as the recipient.
+Another way to create a "return label" is to add a Ship From address which is the address your customer or recipient will ship the package from, and then create a normal shipping label with yourself as the recipient.
 Read more about that here.

 How do I know that I've created a Return Label?

 When you're looking at a Return Label, you'll see a blue arrow: